skuid/skuid-labs/experiments/dataSources/SalesforceREST/EinsteinAnalytics/readme.md

 q = limit q 2000;
 ```

-To make these interactive - you might think you could simply add merge syntax replacing the hard coded year.
-And that the Merge Syntax would be found in the Condition definition process.
-But no.  Because this merge is in the POST Request Body Template - it is not discovered as a “URL Merge” item and available to conditionsl  (There is a reported improvement story in the works for this).
+To make these interactive - you might think you could firs add merge syntax to replace the hard coded year.
+And then find that Merge in model Condition. __But no.__  Because this merge is in the POST Request Body Template - it is not discovered as a “URL Merge” item and available to conditions.
+(There is an improvement in the works for this).

-Workaround:
+But there is a workaround:

-- Create a UI-Only model and field.
+- Create a UI-Only model and picklist field.
 - Use Global merge syntax to push that field value into the POST Request Body Template.
-(Like this:
+Like this:
 ``q = filter q by 'Close_Date_Year' == \"{{$Model.UiOnly.data.0.year}}\";``
-- Add a field editor to your page with that year field.  (the button group display type for picklist fields is great here).
+- Add a field editor to your page with that UI-Only picklist field.  (the button group display type for picklist fields is great here).
 - Add a model action to that UI-Only model such that when the Year field is updated - your Analytics model is requeried.

 ## A sample dashboard.